Last updated: 24 September 2020

 If the employer is not able to reach an agreement with their employee for a deduction from their wages to account for the subsidy paid in advance for the period since they have returned to work, employers can seek help from Employment Mediation Services or the Employment Relations Authority to resolve them.

-Wage subsidies and redundancies
+Wage subsidies and casual employees

 If an employer has to make an employee redundant during the subsidy period: